On the Hardness of Finding Temporally Connected Subgraphs of Any Size: Introduction

-By \emph{nontrivial}, we mean size at least $2$ in the directed case, and size at least~$3$ in the undirected case; in other words, any size that requires strictly more than a single edge to be realized.
-Our main result is the striking fact that \NCTCC is indeed \textsf{NP}-hard, for both directed and undirected temporal graphs even in the happy setting.
-(For directed graphs, a happy labeling requires that there is at most one label between every \emph{ordered} pair of vertices, and every two composable arcs have different labels.)
-More precisely, we obtain the following three main results:
+By \emph{nontrivial}, we mean size more than $1$ in the directed case, and size more than~$2$ in the undirected case; in other words, any size that requires strictly more than an edge to be realized.